mimicatcodes/PPLServer/README.md

 # About the PPL Server
 Created with Vapor, Skeleton, PostgreSQL ( + ❤︎) and deployed to Heroku, the PPL Server is a free RESTful API that you can use JSON data for various projects and purposes.

+* The database is currently empty.
+Please add your own data to test the server using the client app associated with this project.

 ## How to use the PPL RESTful API

 The Base URL for PPL is: